-Pin Name I/O Pin Description К Input-Clock Positive Input Clock Input .
-The rising edge of K is used to capture synchronous inputs to the device and to drive out data through $Q{[x:0]}$ when in single clock mode.
-All accesses are initiated on the rising edge of K. K Input-Clock Negative Input Clock Input. $\overline{K}$ is used to capture synchronous inputs being presented to the device and to drive out data through $Q{[x:0]}$ when in single clock mode.
-CQ Echo Clock CQ is referenced with respect to C. This is a free running clock and is synchronized to the Input clock for output data (C) of the QDR-II.
+Pin Name I/O Pin Description K Input-Clock Negative Input Clock Input. $\overline{K}$ is used to capture synchronous inputs being presented to the device and to drive out data through $Q{[x:0]}$ when in single clock mode.
+CQ Echo Clock CQ is referenced with respect to C .
+This is a free running clock and is synchronized to the output clock (C) of the QDR-II.
 In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the AC Timing table.
-CQ Echo Clock CQ is referenced with respect to C. This is a free running clock and is synchronized to the Input clock for output data (C) of the QDR-II.
+CQ Echo Clock CQ is referenced with respect to C. This is a free running clock and is synchronized to the output clock (C) of the QDR-II.
 In the single clock mode, CQ is generated with respect to K. The timings for the echo clocks are shown in the AC Timing table.
 ZQ Input Output Impedance Matching Input.
 This input is used to tune the device outputs to the system data bus impedance.
-CQ, CQ, and $Q{[x:0]}$ output impedance are set to $0.2 \times RQ$ , where RQ is a resistor connected between ZQ and ground.
-Alternatively, this pin can be connected directly to $V{DDQ}$ , which enables the minimum impedance mode.
+CQ, CQ, and $Q{[x:0]}$ output impedance are set to 0.2 x RQ, where RQ is a resistor connected between ZQ and ground.
+Alternately, this pin can be connected directly to $V{DD}$ , which enables the minimum impedance mode.
 This pin cannot be connected directly to GND or left unconnected.
-DOFF Input DLL Turn Off - Active LOW .
+DOFF Input DLL Turn Off, active LOW .
 Connecting this pin to ground will turn off the DLL inside the device.
 The timings in the DLL turned off operation will be different from those listed in this data sheet.
-For normal operation, this pin can be connected to a pull-up through a 10-Kohm or less pull-up resistor.
-The device will behave in DDR-I mode when the DLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with QDR-I timing.
+More details on this operation can be found in the application note, "DLL Operation in the QDR-II."
 TDO Output TDO for JTAG.
 TCK Input TCK pin for JTAG.
 TDI Input TDI pin for JTAG.
 TMS Input TMS pin for JTAG.
 NC N/A Not connected to the die.
 Can be tied to any voltage level.
 NC/72M N/A Not connected to the die.
 Can be tied to any voltage level.
 NC/144M N/A Not connected to the die.
 Can be tied to any voltage level.
 NC/288M N/A Not connected to the die.
-Can be tied to any voltage level. $V{REF}$ Input- Reference Reference Voltage Input.
+Can be tied to any voltage level.
+V REF Input- Reference Reference Voltage Input.
 Static input used to set the reference level for HSTL inputs and Outputs as well as AC measurement points. $V{DD}$ Power Supply Power supply inputs to the core of the device.
 V SS Ground Ground for the device. $V{DDQ}$ Power Supply Power supply inputs for the outputs of the device.